5 Health Benefits Of Drinking Cold Water & Risks

 Illustration: StyleCraze Design Team

 With the above benefits of drinking cold water, you may want to make it a habit for yourself.
 While it may seem to help boost energy and balance the body temperature, it can also lead to migraine and digestive issues.
-On the other hand, while drinking warm water can help boost digestion, lead to improved brain function, improved cardiovascular health, reduced muscle soreness, and help detoxify the body, it may make you less thirsty leading to chances of dehydration in hot and humid places.
+On the other hand, drinking hot or warm water can help boost digestion, lead to improved brain function, improve cardiovascular health, reduce muscle soreness, and help detoxify the body.
+However, one of the major side-effects of drinking hot water is that it may make you less thirsty leading to chances of dehydration in hot and humid places.
 Moreover, drinking water may also help with blood sugar control.
 So depending on the place, weather, and your health conditions, you may prefer one over the other.

 Though cold water inherently is not bad, it may cause issues in some people.
 Hence, check your health and the time of the day (or the season) to decide what works best for you.